Mohn Prize

 The Mohn Prize is collaboration by Academia Borealis The Academy of Sciences and Letters of Northern Norway (NNVA), Tromsø Research Foundation (TFS), and UiT The Arctic University of Norway (UiT).
 The prize amounts to 2 million NOK.

-The award was presented by the Prime Minister of Norway Jonas Gahr Støre during a plenary session of Arctic Frontiers.
+The award was presented by the Prime Minister of Norway Jonas Gahr Støre at the start of the Building up the Arctic plenary session of Arctic Frontiers.
 Read about the Prime Minister’s speech here.

-Professor Young also joined the opening plenary session at Arctic Frontiers 2024.
-Watch the session here.
+Professor Smol also joined the subsequent Mohn Prize Laureate Seminar, a Side Event at the Arctic Frontiers conference.
+Watch the side event here.